agateau/pixelwheels/doc/map-format.md

 String.
 Defaults to `false`.
 Set to `true` for the tile representing the start position.

+## Special tiles

+There must be 6 `start` tiles on one of the background layers.

 ## Map icon

 The map must have an icon to show in the game user interface.